ibm-cloud-docs/appid/data-security.md

 ### Enabling customer-managed keys for {{site.data.keyword.appid_short_notm}} by using {{site.data.keyword.hscrypto}}
 {: #enable-customer-keys-hpcs}

 If you choose to work with a key that you manage, you must ensure that valid IAM authorization is assigned to the {{site.data.keyword.appid_short_notm}} service.

 1. [Create an instance of {{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started).
 2. [Initialize your instance](/docs/hs-crypto?topic=hs-crypto-initialize-hsm) by loading a master key from smart cards or from your workstation.
 3. [Generate or import your own root key](/docs/hs-crypto?topic=hs-crypto-create-root-keys) to your instance of {{site.data.keyword.hscrypto}}.
 When you use {{site.data.keyword.hscrypto}} to create a root key, the service generates cryptographic key material that is rooted in cloud-based HSMs.
 Be sure that the name of your key does not contain any personal information such as your name or location.
 4. Grant service access to {{site.data.keyword.hscrypto}}.
 You must be the account owner or an administrator for the instance of {{site.data.keyword.hscrypto}} that you're working with.
 You must also have at least Viewer access for the {{site.data.keyword.appid_short_notm}} service.
    1. Go to **Manage > Access IAM > Authorizations**.
    2. Create an authorization to allow access to {{site.data.keyword.keymanagementserviceshort}}.
    3. Select the source account.
    4. Select {{site.data.keyword.appid_short_notm}} as your source service.
    5. Select {{site.data.keyword.hscrypto}} as your target service.
    6. Specify the scope of the access.
    7. Assign the Reader role.
    8. Click **Authorize**.
 5. Create an instance of the {{site.data.keyword.appid_short_notm}} service.
    1. Select your {{site.data.keyword.hscrypto}} instance.
    2. Select the root key that you previously authorized.
    3. Click **Create**.

+Integration with {{site.data.keyword.hscrypto}} is supported only for instances that are configured with `public-and-private` service endpoints.
+Instances that are configured with private-only service endpoints are not supported.
+{: note}

 {{site.data.keyword.appid_short_notm}} supports state changes to your key.
 {: note}